 If amplification is needed, allow 15-30 minutes to set up and do a thorough soundcheck.
 Otherwise, singers ideally like to warm up for about 15-30 minutes before singing.

-Musicians will appreciate bottled water and tea/coffee/biscuits upon arrival.
-Meals are always welcome, though generally not required unless your event is around dinner time or goes on late into the evening.
+Bottled water and tea/coffee/biscuits upon arrival are appreciated.
+Meals are also welcome, though generally not required unless your event it runs over a mealtime or goes on late into the evening.

 Singers can tailor their outfit to your event – smart casual, white tie, tuxedo, floor-length gowns, cocktail dresses, or just all black are all possible.